agw2005/CheckGPT-reproduction/README.md

 1. `tmux new -s checkpoint_X`
 2. `jupyter nbconvert --to notebook --execute "./repro_checkpoint_X.ipynb" --inplace --ExecutePreprocessor.timeout=0`
 3. While it is running, do `Ctrl+b` then `d` to exit the tmux session.
 You can safely close the terminal and come back later to check if the notebook has finished running.
-4. You can check the session by using `tmux attach-instance -t checkpoint_X` and see if if it's still running.
+4. You can check the session by using `tmux attach-session -t checkpoint_X` and see if if it's still running.
 5. After the notebook has finished running all the cells, kill the session with `tmux kill-session -t checkpoint_X` (`tmux ls` should be able to confirm that the session was killed).

 _Replace_ `X` _with the desired checkpoint number._